dolaameng/puzzles/usaco/resource.md

 	- [discussion on "greedy stays ahead"](http://web.stanford.edu/class/archive/cs/cs161/cs161.1138/handouts/120%20Guide%20to%20Greedy%20Algorithms.pdf)
 3. [Crafting Winning Solutions - Section 1.3](http://train.usaco.org/usacogate)
 	- Napkin calculation - 100M steps per second on a modern machine.
+	- Doing the plan (algorithm, calculation) in your mind is the key to competitive computation.
+	- Good habits:
+		- write comments before code
+		- do napkin computation
+		- start with brute force, sorting, and problem recognition (e.g. graph) and then divide-and-conquer.
+		- leave the debug code and toggle them on and off.
+		- use assert for defensive coding.